ssk-d/fireflutter/README.md

 ## Unit tests of chat

-There are two kinds of unit tests of chat.
+There are two kinds of unit tests for chat.
 One is Firestore security rules test and the other is unit test.

 - See [Unit Test](#unit-test).